How Many Diapers Does a Baby Need Per Day? - Judes Family Skip to content

 How to use Judes diapers - a guide

-The goal of Judes is to provide the world's easiest cloth diaper.
+The goal of Judes is to provide the world's simplest cloth diaper.
 We believe Judes Family has done a great job (see here).
 Judes do not conform to the usual cloth diaper stereotypes.
 They are beneficial to your child's health and score points for their sustainability.

 More and more parents are choosing Judes for diapering their children.
 That's why our guide is focused on Judes cloth diapers.